“The De Soto Chronicles: The Expedition of Hernando de Soto to North America in 1539-1543” edited by Lawrence A. Clayton et al.

 “Again, but Better” by Christine Riccio.
-I was at Barnes and Noble, it was on a display table, and it looked interesting.
 The main character’s voice was too bubbly for me, but I got used to it after a few chapters, and I enjoyed the story.

 “Nomadland: Surviving America in the Twenty-First Century” by Jessica Bruder.
 Well-researched journalism that gives a view into a culture I didn’t know existed among the working poor.
 If you don’t have any experience with factory/warehouse work, this book will give you a taste of what industrial jobs are often like.